2JJ1/Pow-Forum/README.md

 - Mailgun configuration ( https://mailgun.com )
     * API key
     * Mailgun domain

+- The Node.js process requires read and write permissions.
+Such as to create the critical .env file or allow users to upload a profile picture.
+   * This can be problematic for limited environments such as Replit.

 ## Installation
 Run these commands in your CLI (cmd.exe, terminal)